phisn/algebraic-server-reconciliation/docs/main.typ

     ),
   ),
   caption: [Player 1's x-position as observed from Player 2's client perspective.
 The server's authoritative position (solid red) is compared with the client's synchronized view under algebraic (purple dashed), rollback (blue dashed), and override (red dashed) reconciliation strategies.
 The complete overlap of all three client lines demonstrates perfect convergence across all methods.]
-) <fig:exp1-stationary>
+) <exp1-stationary>

-Figure @fig:exp1-stationary presents the most fundamental test of reconciliation correctness: the ability to maintain consistent state for entities not under local control.
+@fig:exp1-stationary presents the most fundamental test of reconciliation correctness: the ability to maintain consistent state for entities not under local control.
 From Player 2's stationary perspective, all three reconciliation methods successfully track Player 1's movement pattern, with the dashed lines representing client state perfectly overlapping across algebraic, rollback, and override strategies.
 This overlap is particularly significant for algebraic reconciliation, as it demonstrates that the correction term $epsilon = Delta s - Delta p$ accurately compensates for unpredicted movements without requiring state rollback or input re-simulation.
 The periodic shifts in the observed position correspond to Player 1's velocity changes, which propagate to Player 2's client after the network delay.
 The fact that algebraic reconciliation handles these discontinuous changes as effectively as rollback reconciliation validates our approach to direct algebraic correction.

 #let data_chart_1 = json("data/stationary-observed-player-1.json")
 #figure(